Ian2020/ledgerawk/README.md

 ### To Do

+* Allow santander to deal with advertising msgs
 * reader_santander is leaving spaces on the end of some lines
+* Make clipboard work
 * See the todos in the script files, use red-green-refactor to fix them!
-* Make clipboard work
 * Make it work as above!
 Just one command
 * Add a whole bunch of test cases
 * Allow optional institution in .ledgerimport file if we want to keep regex